BITSS-OPA/opa-deworming/code/05_final_opa.md

 </details>
 <br>

 Over this nine year period, treated students attended school for an additional 0.15 years on average.
-Then we get an average cost of additional schooling per child over the nine-year period, $32.40.
+Then the report gets an average cost of additional schooling per child over the nine-year period, $32.40.

 ### Assessing computational reproducibility of original results

 The second approach does not report benefits and costs separatedly.
 With all these elements the main result from the original analysis that is comparable with the results discussed here is a NPV of 499.72 (table A12, column 3, and row 6) This result corresponds to a social internal rate of return of 40.7% located as an inline result in the paper - also in Figure 1 - and in the appendix at table A12, column 3, and row 9).
-Following the steps described in this section, this analysis obtains the same result (499.689353 and 40.7483155643791% respectively without rounding).
+Following the steps described in this section, this analysis obtains the same result (499.7204653 and 40.7492806546435% respectively without rounding).

 ## Approach 3: Combination of Previous Approaches and Input From Key Policy Partners

-In this third and final approach, we borrowed some methodological elements from @baird2016worms and @klps4 and sought feedback from a key policy partner to best identify one clear output to inform policy makers.
-We worked in collaboration with the NGO Evidence Action, a key technical assistance partner in this area.
+In this third and final approach, the report borrowed some methodological elements from @baird2016worms and @klps4 and sought feedback from a key policy partner to best identify one clear output to inform policy makers.
+BITSS worked in collaboration with the NGO Evidence Action, a key technical assistance partner in this area.
 Evidence Action provided insights on what are the most relevant costs and benefits from the perspectives of policy makers, and on certain aspects of the analysis that could be updated with present-day data.

 Under this approach, the benefits from deworming described in Approaches 1 and 2 are scaled to reflect differences in prevalence rates, and length of treatment.
 Additionally, the relevant costs are constrained to direct costs alone (excluding additional costs on education).
 Finally this approach uses inputs costs and prevalence that reflect the current settings where Evidence Action is currently supporting deworming interventions.
 As of 2020, Evidence Action supports deworming interventions in four countries.